The complete TCPA express written consent checklist

 For businesses, it is crucial to carefully evaluate the purpose and method of their communications to ensure compliance with the TCPA and its exceptions.

-ActiveProspect offers an easy way to help you obtain and store proof of consent to contact in a one-to-one manner: TrustedForm, the ultimate compliance solution for documenting TCPA consent on digital lead capture forms.
+ActiveProspect offers an easy way to help you obtain and store proof of consent to contact: TrustedForm, the ultimate compliance solution for documenting TCPA consent on digital lead capture forms.

 First, TrustedForm Certify helps you capture proof of consent by documenting exactly when and where consent was obtained throughout a lead capture event, with an easily accessible session replay.